buraksekili/buraksekili.github.io/content/articles/konnectivity-xfr-channel-size.md

 During my work with Konnectivity, I encountered the warning message `Receive channel from agent is full` in my cluster logs.
 I asked the Kubernetes community for help but didn't receive a response.
 I also couldn't find any documentation explaining what this warning meant or how to fix it, or even any documentation about this component :(.
-So, this lead me to reading the source code to understand what `xfr-channel-size` actually does, which controls data buffering, and getting it right can make a difference in how your cluster performs under load.
+So, this led me to reading the source code to understand what `xfr-channel-size` actually does, which controls data buffering, and getting it right can make a difference in how your cluster performs under load.

 In this article I will explain what `xfr-channel-size` does, why it exists, and how you can tune it for your environment based on my experience.